Page last updated: 2 November 2020

 We are continuing to run our communication support services.
 We are regularly reviewing our approach in line with the latest government guidance.

 SignHealth and InterpreterNow have launched BSL Health Access.
 This is a free service providing on-demand access to a BSL interpreter for Deaf people in health settings.
-You can find out more about BSL Health Access on their website.
+Find out more about BSL Health Access.

 If you lose your hearing